Types of Energy Storage Systems in Electric Vehicles

 Cost in USD per kW$8–12

-As no chemical reaction is involved in Supercapacitor for storing electric charge, it can be charged or discharged within some seconds giving very high Power density and low Energy density among all other storage systems.
+As no chemical reaction is involved in a Supercapacitor for storing electric charge, it can be charged or discharged within some seconds giving very high Power density and low Energy density among all other storage systems.

 Source -: www.elsevier.com/locate/eap